Skip to main content

 Community Café:

-You’re invited to join us for our Community Café on Wednesday, March 18th at C.W.
+Please join us for our next Community Café, which will be held from 6 to 8 p.m. on Tuesday, April 14th at C.W.
 Baker High School in the cafeteria.
-The topic discussed will be Artificial Intelligence.
-The Community Café, which will be held from 6 to 8 p.m., is an opportunity to bring together students, staff, parents and community members to discuss important topics impacting the school district.
+The topic discussed will be Wellness for the Mind and Body.
 Guests will gather in small groups as we share ideas, perspectives and light refreshments.
 Registration is required.
-We hope you can join us!
+We hope you can join us as we explore questions that matter, build relationships and share our knowledge and ideas to help build, educate and empower our students!

 Please continue to check ParentSquare, your email and our website at www.bville.org, for important updates.
 As always, please feel free to contact us with any questions you may have.